Epse/vSMR-belux/README.md

 Download the latest release here: <https://github.com/Epse/vSMR-belux/releases>

+### Nightly builds

+If you know what you're doing, you can nab the latest dev builds here: <https://github.com/Epse/vSMR-belux/actions> under Artifacts of an MSBuild workflow.
+Try to grab one from the master branch.

 ### Thanks

 Thanks to pierr3 for the original version of this plugin and Nicola Macoir for the original Belux fork.